-Fire Commissioner Scott Anders was elected to the Fire District 3 Board of Fire Commissioners Aug.
-13, 2018.
+Fire Commissioner Dean Thornberry was appointed to the Fire District 3 Board of Fire Commissioners Aug.
+8, 2022.

 Fire Commissioner Jon Couture was elected to the Fire District 3 Board of Fire Commissioners in 2007.